-You can add, delete, or move tie points using the Tie Point Editor tool, located under the Manage Tie Points menu in the Refine group or launched from the Image Inspector.
+Tie points can be added, deleted, or moved using the Tie Point Editor, located under the Manage Tie Points menu in the Refine group or launched from the Image Inspector.

-If you launch the Tie Point Editor tool from the Image Inspector pane, tie points appear according to the filter settings specified in the Image Inspector pane.
+If you launch the Tie Point Editor from the Image Inspector, tie points will appear according to the filter settings specified in the Image Inspector.

 - Select individual point sets using the Point set drop-down menu.

 If image geolocation accuracy is low, overlapping images may not be displayed in the correct locations.
 Click the Load Images button and select the images that contain overlap.
-The images appear in the preview window.
-Images can also be added using the Add Images by Image Ids button .
+The images will appear in the preview window.

 Add or delete a point set